 - the foreigner states his/her guilt for committing the CIMT, and

 - the foreigner’s admission was totally voluntary.2

-No, unless either of the following exceptions applies:
+Committing a CIMT bars foreigners from getting a green card unless either of the following exceptions applies:

 - The foreigner was under 18 when he/she committed the CIMT, more than five (5) years have elapsed since the CIMT occurred, and the foreigner is currently out of jail or prison; or

-- The foreigner was convicted of an offense which had a maximum penalty of no more than one (1) year in jail or prison, and the actual jail or prison term was no more than six (6) months.
+- The foreigner was convicted of an offense that had a maximum penalty of no more than one (1) year in jail or prison, and the actual jail or prison term was no more than six (6) months.
 (This is the “petty offense” exception.)3

-It depends.
 The more serious CIMTs permanently bar a foreigner from becoming a citizen, such as the: